tariqulislam/react-redux-sample/README.md

 2. react-router-dom.
 It contains the DOM bindings for React Router.
 In other words, the router components for websites.
 3. react-router-native.
 It contains the React Native bindings for React Router.
 In other words, the router components for an app development environment using React Native.

+### What is Redux Promise?
+The middleware returns a promise to the caller so that it can wait for the operation to finish before continuing.
+So Developer can add the `.then` and `.catch` after `dispatch` any action at `redux`.

+### What is React Router Redux?

+You use Redux to manage your application state.
+You use React Router to do routing.
+All is good.But the two libraries don't coordinate.
+You want to do time travel with your application state, but React Router doesn't navigate between pages when you replay actions.
+It controls an important part of application state: the URL.
+This library helps you keep that bit of state in sync with your Redux store.
+We keep a copy of the current location hidden in state.
+When you rewind your application state with a tool like Redux DevTools, that state change is propagated to React Router so it can adjust the component tree accordingly.
+You can jump around in state, rewinding, replaying, and resetting as much as you'd like, and this library will ensure the two stay in sync at all times.

 ## Installations

 1. Download git Repository `git clone https://github.com/tariqulislam/react-redux-sample/`